max-kay/bachelor_thesis/report/main.typ

 = Introduction <intoduction>

-== Disordered Crystals <disorder>
+== Disordered Crystals
 At finite temperatures, materials inherently posses some type of disorder.
 But, while gases and liquids posses no long-range order, in crystals the equilibrium positions of the atoms are arranged in periodic pattern.
-But crystals still show a degree of disorder.
-All crystals have disorder in the thermal motion of atoms around their equilibrium positions.
-But in some crystals the formation of vacancies, dislocations and other faults in crystals or magnetic orientations might be a source of disorder.
+All crystals have disorder in the thermal motion of atoms around their equilibrium positions. @thermo In Addition, in some crystals the formation of vacancies, dislocations and other faults or magnetic orientations might be a source of disorder.
-Disorder is especially pronounced in crystals which are degenerate, i.e. crystals which have many states at similar energies.
+Disorder is especially pronounced in crystals which have degenerate energy states, i.e. crystals which have many states at similar energies.

-A good example for degenerate structures is the material class of Prussian blue analogues (materials with composition $#ce("M[M'(CN)_6]")_text(x)$ where M and M' are metal ions).
+A good example for disordered structures is the material class of Prussian blue analogues (materials with composition $M[M'("CN")_6]_x$ where $M$ and $M'$ are metal ions).
 Prussian blue analogues generally have an fcc structure.
-However, not all hexacyano metallates are occupied, as charge neutrality dictates the ratio $x$ between metal ions and hexacyano metallates.
+However, not all hexacyano metallate sites are occupied, as charge neutrality dictates the ratio $x$ between metal ions and hexacyano metallates.
-In some Prussian blue analogues such as #ce("Mn^II [Co^III (CN)_6]_⅔") this fraction of vacancies is impossible to arrange in a way that follows the symmetries of the system.
-The symmetry of the crystal is thus broken.
+In some Prussian blue analogues such as $"Mn"^"II" ["Co"^"III" ("CN")_6]_⅔$ this fraction of vacancies is impossible to arrange in a way that follows the symmetries of the system.
+The symmetry of the crystal is thus broken. @pba

 In conventional crystallography this is simplified by defining the average structure.
 Instead of providing precise information about the positions in the whole crystal, the average structure provides probabilistic information about the occupation of a position.
 In the example above, the probability of occupation of a hexacyano metallate is given by $x = ⅔$.

 But by considering only average structure, a lot of information about a material is lost.
 In fact, these vacancies are not uniformly distributed throughout the crystal.
 For example, we might expect the vacancies to be more stable if they are arranged along certain direction or at certain distances.
 These correlations are essential as they influence the properties of the material.
-Such as porosity, diffusion coefficients, absorption coefficients and more, which find application ranging from medicine to the development of new batteries.
+Such as porosity, diffusion coefficients, absorption coefficients and more, which find application ranging from medicine to the development of new batteries. @disorder

 == Diffuse Scattering <scattering>
 X-ray diffraction is a common technique to determine the crystal structure as well as the lattice parameters of crystals.